John, King of England

 When war with France broke out again in 1202, John achieved early victories, but shortages of military resources and his treatment of Norman, Breton, and Anjou nobles resulted in the collapse of his empire in northern France in 1204.
 He spent much of the next decade attempting to regain these lands, raising huge revenues, reforming his armed forces and rebuilding continental alliances.
 His judicial reforms had a lasting effect on the English common law system, as well as providing an additional source of revenue.
-His dispute with Pope Innocent III over the election of Archbishop of Canterbury Stephen Langton led to the Papal Interdict of 1208, in which church services were banned until 1214, as well as John's excommunication the following year, a dispute he finally settled in 1213.
+His dispute with Pope Innocent III over the election of Stephen Langton as Archbishop of Canterbury led Innocent to ban church services in England from 1208 until 1214 and excommunicate John from 1209 until 1213.
 John's attempt to defeat Philip in 1214 failed because of the French victory over John's allies at the Battle of Bouvines.
-When he returned to England, John faced a rebellion by many of his barons, who were unhappy with his fiscal policies and his treatment of many of England's most powerful nobles.
-Magna Carta was drafted as a peace treaty between John and the barons, and agreed in 1215.
-However, neither side complied with its conditions and civil war broke out shortly afterwards, with the barons aided by Prince Louis of France.
-It soon descended into a stalemate.
-John died of dysentery contracted while on campaign in eastern England in late 1216; supporters of his son Henry III went on to achieve victory over Louis and the rebel barons the following year.
+When he returned to England, John faced a rebellion by many of his barons, who were unhappy with his fiscal policies and his treatment of powerful English nobles.
+John and the barons agreed to Magna Carta as a peace treaty in 1215.
+However, neither side complied with its conditions.
+Civil war erupted shortly afterwards, with the barons aided by Philip's son Louis, and soon descended into a stalemate.
+Amid the civil war, John died of dysentery in eastern England in late 1216; supporters of his son Henry III went on to achieve victory over Louis and the rebel barons the following year.